-Any pupil with 10 sessions of unauthorised absence over a rolling 10-week period (this can include lateness after the register has closed) can be referred to the local authority for additional support / action from Education Welfare.
+Any pupil with 3 days (6 sessions) over a 6 week period (this can include lateness after the register has closed) can be referred to the local authority for additional support / action from Education Welfare.

 This may result in Penalty Notices for each parent for each child to whom persistent absence applies.
 In these cases, the Local Authority may also consider what services or measures may be provided to prevent or reduce further unauthorised absence including support and interventions through the Family Service.
 Local Authority Attendance Specialists work with schools, families and other professionals to reduce persistent absence and improve overall attendance.
 If attendance does not improve, legal action may be taken in the form of a Penalty Notice, prosecution in the Magistrates Court or the application of an Education Supervision Order, designed to strengthen parental responsibilities and ensure improved attendance.